Hyurl/hyurl.github.io/sfn/docs/en-US/structure.md

 # Relations Map

-In **sfn**, there are many entities, and they're related to each other, this map shows the relations of them.
+In **SFN**, there are many entities, and they're related to each other, this map shows the relations of them.

 <pre>